quellenform/t3x-iconpack/Documentation/Tutorials/CustomIconpack.rst

 Iconsets that meet at least one of the following criteria can be used:
    - Available as webfont
-   - Available as SVG sprite (preferred)
+   - Available as SVG sprite
    - Available as single SVG icons

 An individual Iconpack extension consists of the necessary assets (SVG files,